lowlander1982/opinionated-gauge/README.md

 Please see example

+## Install

+`yarn`

 ## Build

-You can download this code, and run `yarn build` to have the minified JS with the gauge library and this opinionated implementation if you want an easy way to add this in your project
+You can download this code, and run `yarn build` to have the minified JS with the gauge library and this opinionated implementation if you want an easy way to add this to your project

+## Run

+If you want to see this live, download the repo and run `yarn develop`